Altinn/altinn-correspondence/README_STATISTICS_MVP.md

 1. Ensure you have some test correspondence data in your database
 2. Run the application locally
-3. Obtain a Maskinporten integration token with the `altinn:correspondence.maintenance` scope
+3. Use the API key from configuration (`dev-api-key-12345` in development)
-4. Use the API endpoints above with the token in the Authorization header: `Bearer <token>`
+4. Use the API endpoints above with API key authentication:
+   - Header: `X-API-Key: dev-api-key-12345`
 5. Check the Azure Blob Storage "reports" container for generated files
 6. Use a parquet file viewer to inspect the data (e.g., Python pandas, Apache Arrow, etc.)